hermetique/edsger/README.md

 #     (_? _? cons?)
 ```

-Overloads are handled similarly--the compiler deduces the smallest set of types that cover all patterns:
+Overloads are handled similarly.

+e.g. the compiler deduces that this lambda expression takes in a list, integer, boolean, or string:
 ```bash
 bad' ≡ λ nil → 1
          1 → 1